22 Ways Breast Cancer Survivors Can Get Moving

 15. Make a splash.
 “While it can no doubt be hard to get back into a bathing suit, once you’re in the water and feeling weightless, your issues on land seemingly melt away,” Gottlieb says.
 Begin by water-walking in the shallow end and progress to a more strenuous workout of water aerobics or swimming.

 16. Go to the mat.
-Pilates, a series of movements that requires concentration and proper breathing, is an excellent option for breast-cancer survivors, says Francesca Meccariello, certified personal trainer and Pilates instructor in Melbourne, FL.
+Pilates, a series of movements that requires concentration and proper breathing, is an excellent option for breast-cancer survivors, says Francesca Meccariello, certified personal trainer and Pilates instructor in Melbourne, Florida.
 “It restores strength to your core and helps open your chest, improve balance, and promote mindfulness before, during, and after recovery,” she says.
 Meccariello recommends starting with a simple mat class before working up to a full session on the reformer.

 17. Think defensively.
 With its slow yet precise movements, tai chi, the martial arts practice, may help you create mindfulness and positive energy all while it promotes blood flow and improves your range of motion, says Meccariello.